Francophone food and drink

 St-Albert Cheese Factory

-Established in 1894, this is one of Ontario’s oldest cheese makers.
-St-Albert Cheese Factory, located in the heart of this charming eastern Franco-Ontarian village (famous for its “St-Albert” cheddar), produces the freshest cheese curds and other delicious cheese products.
-Savour tasty cheeses while soaking in the fascinating history of the area and its community, shaped by this factory and its cheese production.
+St-Albert Cheese Factory is located in the heart of a charming Franco-Ontarian village and produces fresh cheese curds and other delicious cheese products.
+Savour tasty cheeses while learning the fascinating history of the area and its community, shaped by this factory and its cheese production.

-Choose from fifty varieties of cheese or pick up some fresh curds from the cheese shop, open seven days a week.
-If you’re in town during the third week of August, don’t miss the food and festivities at the famous Festival de la curd (Curd Festival).
+Choose from several varieties of cheese or pick up some fresh curds from the cheese shop, open seven days a week.
+If you’re visiting during the third week of August, enjoy food and festivities at the famous Festival de la curd (Curd Festival).

 Location: 150 St. Paul Street C, St-Albert